Hamidalavi/examid-gaming-journey/README.md

 13. First aim at the target, then start strafing for a better accuracy.
 Applying pressure and tension on joystick for tracking enemies; so it works the opposite of mouse input with lighter tension
 14. These two fators **reaction** and **smoothness** are very important.
 I tried hard to learn these factors and my aim became very fast and smooth like other pro players.
 I mean my aim is very fast and when I see the enemy while centering, I slow down my aiming by controlling the joystick, so I can get more accurate shots.
 There is no such thing as **flick shot**; in fact, switching on the target in a short time is what people call **flick** and it's achieve by training
 15. Now I'm **focusing on enemies** instead of center dot, crosshair and environment.
 I can play shooter games even without crosshair; it just indicates the middle of the monitor, the main thing is focusing on every pixel you want to do
+16. I considered two speed options for the right joystick.
+First I move my thumb at a highest speed, which is natural for high sensitivity setting.
+Second to track or flick shot enemies I take my thumb finger off the joystick and start moving it again, but this time move it slowly to get a more accurate aiming.
+It's kind of like resetting a mouse position
+17. Finally, the brain optimized the fingers' movements and positions and now my entire focus is on the game
-16. Congratulations, Examid is now going to be a Pro Player at **controller**
+18. Congratulations, Examid is now going to be a Pro Player at **controller**

 ---